ouguangjun/legkilo-dataset/README.md

 <p align='center'>
     <img src="https://github.com/ouguangjun/kilo-dataset/blob/main/figure/sensor.png" alt="drawing" width="600"/>
 </p>
+The data publication frequency of the IMU and other kinematic meaurements is 500 Hz.
+Due to limitations in the SDK provided by the robot manufacturer, we could only achieve an update frequency of 50 Hz, resulting in some data overlap.

 ### sensor type
 The data set includes liDAR, IMU, joint encoders, contact sensors, etc. Taking the sequence **corridor** as an example, the specific data format types are as follows: